lingkeshra10/Database-Replication/README.md

 Cons
 - Loosely consistent
+- If the application having high load, then the replication between master-master database will drag the read and write of database to slower.

 Master-Slave Replication
 Master-Slave Replication involves in caching data from the master database to slave database.
 This replication process will replicate the copies from the parents database to multiple server simultaneously.